-Figure 10-25 Object Removal Detection
+Figure 10-23 Object Removal Detection

-2. Check Enable checkbox to enable the function.

-- 3. Select the Region from the drop-down list for detection settings. - 4.
+- 2. Check Enable checkbox to enable the function. - 3.
+Select the Region from the drop-down list for detection settings. - 4.
 Click Area Settings and click Draw Area button to start the area drawing. - 5.
 Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
-Set the time threshold and detection sensitivity for object removal detection.
+Set the Max.
+Size and Min.
+Size for valid targets.
+Targets smaller or larger than the valid target size are not able to trigger detection.